aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

    In order to reuse a cached node, we need to know not only its contents but also how the new node should be linked to its parents and children.

    * **Data nodes:** Making a copy of a data node should not change its links, so AiiDA just needs to link the new node to the direct ancestors of the old node.
-   * **Calculations nodes:** The node can have inputs and creates new data nodes as outputs.
+   * **Calculation nodes:** Calculation nodes can have inputs and create new data nodes as outputs.
 Again, the new node needs to replicate these links.
-In order to make it look as if the calculation had produced its own outputs, the output nodes are copied and linked as well.
+In order to make it look as if the cloned calculation had produced its own outputs, the output nodes are copied and linked as well.
-   * **Workflows nodes:** Workflows differ from calculations in that they can *return* an input node or an output node created by a calculation.
+   * **Workflow nodes:** Workflows differ from calculations in that they can *return* an input node or an output node created by a calculation.
      This is not compatible with the cloning model chosen for calculations (leave input nodes untouched, clone output nodes).
 For this reason, workflows are not cached.

-  Overall, this limitation is acceptable since the runtime of AiiDA workchains is usually dominated by expensive calculations, which are covered by the caching mechanism.
+  Overall, this limitation is acceptable, since the runtime of AiiDA WorkChains is usually dominated by expensive calculations, which are covered by the caching mechanism.